Room Reservation FAQs

 Yes, if you are currently in a private room due to a documented medical condition.
 However, you must resubmit a Request for Housing Reasonable Accommodation Form to the Office of Student Disabilities Services (423 Wells Hall) by May 31 to be eligible to remain in a private room.
 Additionally, supporting documentation is necessary if your condition has changed or previously submitted documentation is more than three years old.

-I am a resident of Hester College - where will I live in Fall 2013?
+I am a resident of Old Richmond Hall (Hester College) - where will I live in Fall 2014?

-Representatives from the Housing Office will be available in the front lobby of Hester Hall on Monday, April 8 and Tuesday, April 9 from 10am-2pm to assist you in reserving your space beginning in the fall 2013 semester.
-Current Hester residents will be housed in Old Richmond Hall for the fall 2013 and spring 2014 semesters.
-Rooms in Franklin (for males only) and Springer (for females only) will also be utilized if needed.
-Hester residents DO NOT need to attend an in-college move request session (April 2-April 5).
-Hester residents MUST still complete the Room Reservation Form in order to continue to live on campus.
+Representatives from the Housing Office will be available in the front lobby of Old Richmond Hall on Monday, April 7 and Tuesday, April 8 from 10am-6pm to assist you in reserving your space in the newly renovated Hester Hall.
+Old Richmond residents DO NOT need to attend an in-college move request session (April 1-April 4).
+Old Richmond residents MUST still complete the Room Reservation Form in order to continue to live on campus.